XianfanGu/AlarmApp-version1/README.md

   This responsitory provide a interface scanCallbackInterface to listen the bluetooth service.
-In TestActivity, you can get the update GPS position from Bluetooth service.
+In TestActivity, you can get the update GPS position from Bluetooth service if the bluetooth service receive alarming packets.
 Otherwise, TestActivity cannot receive the position from Bluetooth service if the bluetooth service does not scan the signal from wristband.
 Wristband device(name: null, address: FC:39:85:17:0C:09 ).
 TestActivity can be an entry to combine with another Android APP

 [codacy-img]:
 https://preview.ibb.co/gmRpKf/1.png